pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Ergon.md

 ### [[House of Zarinesh]]

 This ancient temple dedicated to [[Zarinesh]] stands as a testament to the city's faith in its divine patron.
-Built into one of [[Zarinesh's Hand]]'s many crevices, it features intricate carvings depicting scenes from the deity's mythology.
+Built into one of [[Zarineshs Hand]]'s many crevices, it features intricate carvings depicting scenes from the deity's mythology.
 Pilgrims from all over the wastes journey here to pay their respects and seek blessings for their travels.

 ### [[Tornas' Workshop]]

 Hidden within a maze-like network of tunnels beneath Ergon lies Master Artificer Tornas' workshop.
-Here, he creates intricate mechanical devices and sculptures using salvaged parts from [[Zarinesh's Hand]].
+Here, he creates intricate mechanical devices and sculptures using salvaged parts from [[Zarineshs Hand]].
 His work is highly sought after by collectors across the wastes, making Tornas one of Ergon's most influential citizens.

 ### [[The Gilded Dune Tavern]]

 A popular watering hole among locals and travelers alike, The Gilded Dune Tavern offers a place to unwind after a long day in the desert heat.
 Patrons can enjoy local brews made from desert fruits while sharing stories of their adventures or listening to local musicians perform traditional songs.

-> [[Zarinesh's Hand.md|!seed]], rumored to lead to a long-lost underground city.
+> [[Zarineshs Hand|!seed]], rumored to lead to a long-lost underground city.
 Adventurers are sought to explore the depths and uncover the hidden secrets that lie within.

 ## Notable Figures

 ### [[Master Artificer Tornas]]

 Master Artificer Tornas is an innovative craftsman and a highly respected figure in Ergon.
-Known for his intricate mechanical devices and sculptures, he uses salvaged parts from [[Zarinesh's Hand]] to create his masterpieces.
+Known for his intricate mechanical devices and sculptures, he uses salvaged parts from [[Zarineshs Hand]] to create his masterpieces.
 His work is highly sought after by collectors across the wastes, making Tornas one of Ergon's most influential citizens.

 ### [[Hara]], High Priestess of [[Zarinesh]]